jewelsofthought/neshama/site/posts/neshama/card1.md

 The darkness is inside.
 So whenever I am alone, I am in darkness.
 There is only light outside me.
 Thus when I are with others, I am in light (enlightened?).

 Only when I am looking outside of myself, am I seeing light.
 Thus we conclude that outside is real because I can see it (see the light), whereas inside &ndash; where I cannot see what I am experiencing &ndash; is thus unreal.

+## Choice

+Assuming that we are faced with the choosing between a spiritual and a material option, if you choose the spiritual, then it is a spiritual path that you will embark upon.
+If, however, you choose the material option, it is a material path that you will find yourself upon.
+Both are filled with challenges and blessings, and both are valid.
+It is a life (existential) choice; and one can choose the other at any point.
+Though we say _choose_ the spiritual, and _fall into_ the material.

 {% endblock %}